Ninja-Squad/ninja-squad.github.com/_posts/2017-03-16-what-is-new-angular-4.md

       <ng-template *ngPluralCase="'=1'">there is one</ng-template>
     </div>

+We added a complete chapter on internationalization in our ebook, with several use cases and best practices described if you want to learn more!

 # Summary

 This release brings some nice features and a really welcome improvement of the generated code size, for the price of a few breaking changes that should not impact you a lot.
 The migration has been quite smooth for us.

-All our materials ([ebook](https://books.ninja-squad.com), [online training (Pro Pack)](https://angular-exercises.ninja-squad.com/ and training) are up-to-date with these changes if you want to lean more!
+All our materials ([ebook](https://books.ninja-squad.com), [online training (Pro Pack)](https://angular-exercises.ninja-squad.com/) and [training](http://ninja-squad.com/training/angular)) are up-to-date with these changes if you want to lean more!